How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 2. It is not updating

 Netflix regularly updates its software to fix bugs, make it more responsive, and add new features.
-Updates, on the other hand, can sometimes become stuck and make no progress.
-When you choose to update it, nothing happens unless you specify otherwise.
-Listed below is what you can do to resolve this issue and ensure that the Netflix app is updated:
+However, updates can sometimes get stuck and make no progress.
+When you select “Update,” nothing happens unless you specify otherwise.
+Here are some things you can do to resolve this issue and ensure that the app is updated:

 3. There is a Black Screen